 Shrubland: These are dense thickets of evergreen sclerophyll shrubs and small trees called chaparral (California), matorral (Chile and Spain), maquis (France and elsewhere around the Mediterranean), macchia (Italy), fynbos (South Africa), or kwongan (Southwest Australia).
 In some places, shrublands are the mature vegetation type, while in other places, the result of degradation of former forest or woodland by logging or overgrazing, or disturbance by major fires.

 Scrubland: Scrublands are often adapted to the salt air and wind off the ocean and are most common near the seacoast.
 These low, soft-leaved scrublands around the Mediterranean are known as phrygana in Greece, batha in Israel, tomillares in Spain, and garrigue in France.
 Meanwhile, northern coastal scrub and coastal sage scrub, or soft chaparral, occur near the California coast.
 This is also known as coastal matorral in central Chile, strandveld in the Western Cape of South Africa, and sand-heath and kwongan in Southwest Australia.

 Forest: Mediterranean forests are generally composed of broadleaf evergreen trees, such as the oak and mixed sclerophyll forests of California and the Mediterranean region, the Eucalyptus forests of Southwest Australia, and the Nothofagus forests of central Chile.
 Forests are often found in riparian areas, where they receive more summer water.
 Coniferous forests also occur.

-Woodland: Oak woodlands are characteristic of the Mediterranean Basin and in California, along with pine woodlands and, in California, walnut woodlands.
+Woodland: Oak woodlands are characteristic of the Mediterranean Basin and California.
+In California specifically, there are also pine woodlands and walnut woodlands.